 Rejoice always; pray without ceasing; in everything give thanks; for this is God’s will for you in Christ Jesus. – 1 Thessalonians 5:16-18

-Simply put, prayer is how a Christian talks with their Heavenly Father (God).
-Remember, God is not a material being (i.e., flesh) like we are – God is Spirit, and prayer is His method of communication with us.
-Notice I didn’t describe prayer as talking to God but with God, because listening to hear what God says is equally important, maybe more so, as talking to Him.
-Please also remember that God is not some “magic genie lantern in the sky” that you just make wishes upon and expect/hope to get them granted.
-There is much that could be said on prayer, it’s hard to know what to include in this little book.
-We’re going to cover a lot of ground here quickly; my hope is to just get you started doing it and not worry about too many details at first.
-While there are many right ways to pray, there are also some “wrong” ways to pray that Scripture warns of.
+Much could be said on prayer; it’s hard to know what to include in this book.
+We’re going to cover a lot of ground quickly; I hope to just get you started doing it and not worry about too many details at first.
+While there are many right ways to pray, there are also some wrong ways to pray that Scripture warns of.
 Those warnings should be heeded, of course.

 Prayer is something a Christian does constantly, all day, every day, not just in times of duress.
 We see it written: